max-su-2019/SCAR/docs/EN/How To Patch Moveset For SCAR.md

 In order to add SCAR AI data- <u>*SCAR Action Data*</u> (refer as "ActionData") for the first attack action of your moveset, You have to patch the <u>*Behavior*</u> first: creating a <u>*DummyAnimation*</u>  under the behavior‘s <u>*AttackReadyStateMachine*</u>, then using this DummyAnimation as the container to store the ActionData of the first attack animations (In ADXP, that would be "MCO_attack1.hkx" & "MCO_powerattack1.hkx"), with it SCAR could retrieves the data on SKSE plugin end.
 <br/>
-Luckily, For the attack behavior of <u>*Character*</u>, SCAR already created a DummyAnimation named "SCAR_1hmReadyDummy.hkx", so you don't need to patch behavior for character yourself.
-(Stil have to If for creature)
+Luckily, For the attack behavior of <u>*Character*</u>, SCAR already created a DummyAnimation named "SCAR_1hmReadyDummy.hkx", so you don't need to patch behavior for character yourself (still need to do for creature).

-The remaining things you need to do is annoate the ActionData of your first attack inside the "SCAR_1hmReadyDummy.hkx", then include this animation file into your moveset.
+The remaining things you need to do is annotate the ActionData of your first attack inside the "SCAR_1hmReadyDummy.hkx", then include this animation file into your moveset.
 <br/>
 Here is a code example of an annotation that contains an ActionData:
 ```